+Product documentation

-This product is shipped with a Product Documentation CD that contains various user documents for all users and reference information for system integrators.
-The following table shows you where you can find this and more information about your product.
-You can always find the most updated documentation and software for your product on the Tektronix Web site at http://www.tektronix.com/downloads/downloads.
+The following table lists the user documentation that is available for your product.
+You can always find the most updated documentation and software for your product on the Tektronix Web site at www.tektronix.com/downloads.

 Table 1: Product documentation